jundalisay/sp/content/en/research/zoroaster/avesta/vendidad/chapter-10.md

 'Who is he who will smite the fiend in order to maintain thy ordinances?' &c.

 'Keep us from our hater, O Mazda and Ârmaiti Spenta!
 Perish, O fiendish Drug! . . .
 Perish away to the regions of the north, never more to give unto death the living world of the holy spirit!'

-## Footnotes

-137:1 According to tradition, 'the Dîvs in Mazanderan;' Mazanderan is known, in fact, as a land of fiends and sorcerers; a reputation for which it is very likely indebted to the neighbouring mount Damâvand, to which Azis Dahâka is said to be bound.
-Yet one may doubt whether it gave its name to the Mâzainya daêvas, or if it took its name from them.
-Mâzainya was, most probably, like Varenya, an epithet of the Dîvs, which, in course of time, became the name of a class of demons.

-137:2 The nine holes for the Barashnûm; see above, p.
-120, § 6 seq.

-138:1 The rest as in Farg.
-VIII, 19, 20.